Yukitoshi12345/From-Pixel-to-Purchase/README.md

 Scenario: Exploring Game Title
 GIVEN: I am on the homepage of The University of Gaming
 	WHEN: I search for the game in the search bar
-THEN: The search bar should provide instant and relevant suggestions as I type, guiding me through the process of recognising and selecting the game title I am looking for.
+THEN: The page will guide me through the process of recognising and selecting the game title I am looking for.

 Scenario: Viewing Detailed Game Profiles
 GIVEN: I have found a game title and clicked on it